DIVYANSH-675/Nirvana_AI_Hackathon/Nirvana.md

 2. Chat with the AI chatbot for health advice.
 3. Use the symptom checker for self-assessment.
 4. Access disease information and treatment details.
-5. Secure your data with fingerprint authentication.
-6. Find local medical shops for medications.
+5. Find local medical shops for medications.
-7. Connect with expert doctors via the e-Sanjeevani app.

 ## Technology Stack